 Business model and strategy are different

 Every successful business model is built on a sound business model, whether it was an accident or not, or used an excel sheet or not.
-But business models and strategy are not the same thing.
+But business models and strategy are not the same things.

 The business model is how things fit together so you can win.
 Strategy deals with how you win.

-Strategy deals with competitors and go to market and is time dependent.
+Strategy deals with competitors and go to the market and is time dependent.
 It’s only worth having a fab strategy if you have a business model as a foundation.
 And vice versa.

 We’re trying to help you win and maybe get funded, so let’s touch on strategy briefly.